aksh-ai/image-super-resolution/README.md

 ## Results obtained

-Left image is Low Resolution Image, Middle image is original High Resolution Image, and the right image is the Generated Super-Resolution Image of the low resolution image.
+Left image is Low Resolution Image, Middle image is original High Resolution Image, and the right image is the Generated Super-Resolution Image.

 ### Sample 1